arturdryomov/talks/2018-05-26-kotlin-max-payne/slides.md

 # Checkstyle and Static Analysis :flashlight:

-* Put your IntelliJ IDEA config into the repository
+* Put your IntelliJ IDEA config into the repository.
-* You can somewhat run IJ headless
+* You can somewhat run IJ headless.
-* Detekt + ktlint (work with PSI though)
+* Detekt + ktlint (work with PSI though).
-* Android Lint is not actually tied to Android
+* Android Lint is not actually tied to Android.
 * Force warnings as errors.

   ```kotlin